MoukerJoe/pet-pathing-and-combat/README.md

 # Pet Pathing and Combat

-A cosmetic RuneLite plugin that makes your follower pet **keep pace with you** instead of trailing a couple of tiles behind, and (optionally) lets your pet **stand in for your Arceuus thralls** in combat.
+A cosmetic RuneLite plugin that makes your follower pet **keep pace with you** instead of trailing a couple of tiles behind, and (optionally) lets your pet **stand in for your  thralls** in combat.

 Everything is purely client-side and visual.
 Nothing is sent to the server, no input is generated, and other players see your pet exactly as they normally would.